moriss/Cs50x_practice_21/README.md

 So I should be able to know fairly quickly, what stage I am at in this repo by looking at the most up to date block of info.
 #######################

 9th April 24
-So I need to now move any important information from cs50 story to here then delete that file.
+So I moved any important information from cs50_story to here and now the l.cs50_story file just contains the words "file not in use"

+Then move onto working through the 2.basics file.

+You are using AAtest.c for your code examples.ge

+Looking forward, Should we consider simplifying this repo into an easy look-up reference for C code?
+For each strip of code we could consider different scenarios, something like:
+1. Written directly into main
+2. Written with an input and no output
+3. Written as a function with an ouput but no input (if possible)
+4. Written with both an input and output
+5. Save the input into a variable.
+You may well need to ammend the base code to adjust for these different scenarios.

+OLDER

 12th february 24